 The botany program cultivates a collegial, interactive atmosphere in which graduate students participate as colleagues with faculty in the common pursuit of excellence in scholarship and research.
 Graduate students are expected to be independent, self-motivated, and enthusiastic about learning and about undertaking and completing original research.
 Because of these expectations and our commitment to maintaining an atmosphere that promotes research productivity, prospective graduate students are carefully screened to ensure high academic standards and compatibility with the ethos of the botany program.
 Therefore, the objective guidelines below may be less important in individual cases than demonstrated research ability or intellectual independence.

-For international students: to be considered for admission, applicants are required to achieve a minimum score of 85 (iBT), with section scores of no less than: Writing 22, Speaking 17, Reading 20, Listening 17.
-Official scores of 6.5 or higher from the University of Cambridge's International English Language Testing System (IELTS) may be considered in lieu of a TOEFL score.
+For international students: to be considered for admission, applicants are required to achieve a minimum score of 95 (iBT), with section scores of no less than: Writing 22, Speaking 17, Reading 20, Listening 17.
+Official scores of 7.0 or higher (with no sub-score less than a 6.5) from the University of Cambridge's International English Language Testing System (IELTS) may be considered in lieu of a TOEFL score.

 The Botany Program waives the $80 admissions application fee and the $200 admissions deposit fee.
 Email firstname.lastname@example.org to request the application fee waiver.

 For more information about applying to Claremont Graduate University, part of the seven-college Claremont consortium, visit the CGU webpage designed for prospective students.
 Applications should be sent directly to the CGU Admissions Office.
 The CGU Botany faculty at CalBG evaluate all applications and make decisions regarding admission and financial aid.

 An undergraduate GPA of at least 3.0 on a 4-point scale (or equivalent); A demonstrated ability to perform independent research.